hasura/graphql-engine/manual/guides/heroku-migration.rst

 Running stateful microservices on Hasura
 ++++++++++++++++++++++++++++++++++++++++
+Hasura microservices are generally stateless.
 You can configure any microservice to use a persistent volume and make it stateful.
-For example you can use mongodb or redis etc.
+For example if you use mongodb or redis etc.

 .. note::